Best Rope Lights of 2021

 Although rope lights are rarely the only light used to illuminate a space, we did expect them to add a decent amount of illumination.
-However, if you are looking more for light to add ambiance over illumination, also pay attention to the aesthetics and color temperature of the light rather than the brightness alone.
-Still, we think it's an important aspect, and since brightness is measurable and aesthetics are personal, we share our brightness results here.
+However, if you are looking more for light to add ambiance over-illumination, also pay attention to the aesthetics and color temperature of the light rather than the brightness alone.
+Still, we think it's an important aspect, and since brightness is measurable and aesthetics are subjective, we share our brightness results here.

 Ease of Use

-Rope lights aren't really that complicated of a product, so using them shouldn't be difficult.
+Rope lights aren't that complicated of a product, so using them shouldn't be difficult.
 Products scored higher if they were easy to use, mount, or change settings.
 They score lower if they easily got tangled, hard to store, or were otherwise persnickety to use.
-One thing we learned about ease of setting up or breaking down rope lights, is that if you're going to be setting them up and taking them down regularly, several shorter connectable lights are easier than one long one.
+One thing we learned about these products is that if you'll be setting them up and taking them down regularly, several shorter connectable lights are easier than one long one.

-We found the Torchstar to be most durable, as both the whole light has a really thick and burly housing, and the wire connecting it to the plug was thick enough that it would be really hard to kink or damage it.
-The GuoTonG and Surnie are cuttable, so if the end of the light dies, you can cut, glue, and seal the end to have a shorter but fully functional light.
+We found the Torchstar to be most durable, as both the whole light has a thick and burly housing, and the wire connecting it to the plug was thick enough that it would be really hard to kink or damage it.
+The GuoTonG and Surnie are cuttable, so if the end of the light dies or you desire a shorter length, you can cut, glue, and seal the end to have a shorter but fully functional light.

-Rope lights are a fun, quick way to add style, brightness, and ambience to a space, either indoors or outside.
+Rope lights are a fun, quick way to add style, brightness, and ambiance to a space, either indoors or outside.
 They can be helpful to draw a stylish perimeter or show off a particular architectural feature.
-We hope this review gave you the information you need to buy the right product for your needs the first time, and that you found it, well, illuminating.
+We hope this review gave you the information you need to buy the right product for your needs the first time—and that you found it, well, illuminating.

 — Ethan Newman